Epsom brothel homicide: Accused named, declared fit for trial and pleads not guilty

 Justice Sally Fitzgerald ordered that his interim name suppression was to lapse today.

-Maa also pleaded not guilty to murdering Gutnik this morning after Justice Fitzgerald made a finding that he is not mentality impaired and is fit to stand trial.
+Maa also pleaded not guilty to murdering Gutnik after Justice Fitzgerald made a finding that he is not mentality impaired and is fit to stand trial.

 The case will return to court in August.